This is my super comprehensive guide about flatsharing in London.

 Living in London is expensive.
-With house and rental prices through the roof, it’s very difficult for people to have their own place, especially if you’re single.
-I have lived in London for 8 years and for 7 of them I have lived in a flatshare.
+With house and rental prices at INSANE prices, it can be very difficult for people to afford their own place, especially if you’re single.
+That’s why I want to talk to you about flat-sharing.
+I have lived in London for 10 years and for 7 of them I have lived in a flatshare.
 Having done it for so long I feel like I’ve lived every scenario possible and know the process inside out.
-You could say I am a bit of an accidental expert in the subject!
-Having all of this knowledge I thought it was only fair to share my expertise with you which I why I have written this incredibly detailed guide.
+You could say I am a bit of an accidental expert in the subject.
+Having all of this experience I thought it was only fair to share my expertise with you which I why I have written this incredibly detailed guide.

-I understand that the process of flashing can be incredibly daunting and scary and there is so much to consider, where do you even start?
+If you’re moving to London, flat-sharing may be an option you’re considering.
+The process can be incredibly daunting and scary and there is so much to consider, where do you even start?
 That’s why I’m here.
 I’ll be straight with you, this is not going to be a light-hearted guide where I tell you it’s all going to be rainbows and unicorns.
 I am going to give you the good, the bad and the ugly.
 I am going to give you all the information I wish I had when I first moved to London.
-Once you are armed with all the bits I am going to tell you today, you’ll be a total pro.
+Once you are armed with all the things I am going to tell you today, you’ll be a total pro.

 What is a flatshare?

-A flatshare or houseshare is where you rent a room from a landlord or agency in a house occupied by others you usually do not know beforehand.
-You share communal living room space, a kitchen and most of the time a bathroom unless you have your own private ensuite.
+A flatshare or houseshare is where you rent a room from a landlord or agency in a house occupied by others you may or may not know You share communal living room space, a kitchen and most of the time a bathroom unless you have your own en-suite.
 Your bedroom is private.

 Types of flatshares